kimoppalfens/kimoppalfens.github.io/_posts/2017-11-23- CoMGMT usecase - Part 3.md

 For each of the 3 available workloads, configure if you want them managed by ConfigMgr, Intune, or start a pilot for Intune.
 Later on you can define a "Pilot" Collection.

 Important to notice here is that there will be only 1 pilot collection available.
-This collection will be used for each workload you select on this screen and configure it for Pilot, but it will equally be used in the previous step if you chose "Pilot" instead of all for the automatic Intune enrollment.
+This collection will be used for each workload you select on this screen and configured for Pilot.

+This Pilot collection will equally be used in the previous step if you chose "Pilot" instead of all for the automatic Intune enrollment.

 Unless you are very familiar with each workload and how management difference between Intune and Configmgr, I would advise to start 1 workload at a time in Pilot.
 This allows you to evaluate each and every workload separately and doesn't overly complicates troubleshooting (if needed)

-In my particular case I start with "Compliance Policies" in Pilot.
+In my particular case I will start with "Compliance Policies" in Pilot.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Comgmt3.PNG)